Skip to main content

 Asphalt paving websites for Buildertrend that qualify scope fast

 Buildertrend teams usually feel the leak on the first callback.
 We keep getting vague paving inquiries with no clue how big or urgent the job is.
-When patching, sealcoating, and full resurfacing requests all land in the same inbox, the estimator wastes the first conversation figuring out whether the lead even fits.
+When patching, sealcoating, and full resurfacing requests all land in the same inbox, the estimator wastes the first conversation figuring out whether the request even fits.
 This setup separates scope type and property fit before the handoff reaches Buildertrend so the estimating team stops triaging blind.

 Open page